OSVTAC/project-recommendations-site/facts-assumptions.md

    * For the system to be "Developed under version 3 of the GNU General Public License where possible, otherwise preferring similar licenses with copyleft characteristics."
-This is consistent with the recommendation in the Commission’s Open Source Voting Systems Resolution in its third "resolved" paragraph:
+This is consistent with the recommendation in the Commission’s [Open Source Voting Systems Resolution (PDF)][commission-res-pdf-local] in its third "resolved"
+     paragraph:
      > (d) Express a preference for open source licenses with copyleft characteristics so that San Francisco and other jurisdictions can benefit from future improvements that others make to